-Whether you are sleep deprived due to insomnia or choice, sleep deprivation effects begin to manifest in as little as one day.
+Whether you are not getting enough sleep, sleep deprivation effects can take a toll on you.
 It takes surprisingly small amounts of sleep loss to affect you physically, mentally and socially.

 Getting daily adequate amounts of quality sleep is as necessary as breathing air, drinking water and eating healthy food.
 Without it, your health and well-being will suffer.